wh1sky02/wh1sky02.github.io/README.md

 ---

 ### 🧠 Random CTF Tip
 > "Enumeration is half the battle.
-Don’t just run tools—understand the output."
+Don’t just run tools, understand the output."

 ---